venomlinux/handbook/book/install_from_stage_image.md

 # mkswap /dev/sda1
 # mkfs.ext4 -L Venom /dev/sda2
 ```
-Create directory to mount created partition then mount it.
+Create a directory to mount the created partition then mount it.

 ```
 # mkdir /mnt/venom